Enterprise AI Code Assistants for Air-Gapped Environments

 Air-Gapped Operation: With local models, Sourcegraph Cody can run completely offline.
 In a blog, they explicitly note “you can leverage Cody offline and in air-gapped environments” with local inference.
 This addresses a common concern: many developers work in environments without internet (for security) and couldn’t use Copilot or others – Cody gives them an option.
 However, we should note that the quality of suggestions will depend on the local model used.
 A 7B parameter model will be decent at simple completions but not nearly as fluent as a 70B model or GPT-4.
 Enterprises could potentially run larger models (like a fine-tuned Llama 2 70B) if they have the hardware; Ollama and similar frameworks are improving to support that (though 70B might require splitting across multiple GPUs).
 Alternatively, since Sourcegraph is flexible, one could integrate a different self-hosted inference server (there are reports of people hooking Sourcegraph to Hugging Face’s text-generation-inference or other custom endpoints).

 Security & Privacy: Sourcegraph being self-hosted means all your code index remains internal.
-Cody’s design is such that it cites sources for any code it shows.
+Cody's design is such that it cites sources for any code it shows.
 This transparency is useful in enterprise: if Cody suggests something that came from an internal library, it will link to it, letting the developer verify and also navigate to that code in Sourcegraph.
-It helps build trust because the developer can see exactly which context the AI used.
-For compliance, Sourcegraph likely ensures no telemetry is sent when running on-prem with Cody (unless the admin opts into something).
-There was a mention of a separate analytics repository for air-gapped Cody usage, implying that Sourcegraph may by default collect usage data but in air-gapped that’s disabled and they have provided SQL scripts for internal analytics if needed.
+Data privacy is a priority – Sourcegraph has received a SOC 2 Type 2 report and is compliant with CCPA and operates in accordance with GDPR data protection regulations.
+For compliance, Sourcegraph ensures no telemetry is sent when running on-prem with Cody in air-gapped mode, and they have provided tools for internal analytics if needed.

 Comparison with Others: Sourcegraph Cody’s advantage is deep code context.
 It’s probably the most powerful for answering questions about a large codebase or finding how to use a function, etc., because it leverages the search index.
 In contrast, Copilot or Tabnine might have access only to the file you’re editing and maybe some open files, not the entire company’s code.
 This context window problem is solved elegantly by Cody through retrieval techniques.
 The drawback could be that Cody’s suggestions might be slower if the index retrieval takes time (though they optimize it).
 Also, Cody’s quality depends on the model: if offline, you might not reach the same raw code-gen capability as Copilot’s cloud models.
 But the context relevancy might offset a weaker model, e.g., a smaller model given the right pieces of code from your repo might perform surprisingly well.
 Community tests have shown local models via Cody can handle tasks like referencing relevant files when asked design questions.
 Another benefit: Cody in PRs – Sourcegraph can integrate with code hosts to offer AI answers/reviews on merge requests (similar to what GitHub is doing).
 If an enterprise self-hosts Sourcegraph and connects it to, say, GitLab, developers could get AI-generated PR feedback internally.

-Supported IDEs: Currently, Cody is officially supported in VS Code (and VS Code-based IDEs) via an extension, and they have a JetBrains plugin in beta (or soon, as indicated by their community).
-There is also a web UI on Sourcegraph itself for Cody.
+Supported IDEs: Currently, Cody is officially supported in VS Code (and VS Code-based IDEs) via an extension, and they have a JetBrains plugin (with Cody Analytics now supported on latest versions).
+There is also a web UI on Sourcegraph itself for Cody, and users can ask questions about their codebase directly in Slack via the Sourcegraph Slack integration.
+The Sourcegraph MCP server can be connected via OAuth to AI agents with minimal configuration.
 Compared to Tabnine or Copilot, IDE coverage is a bit narrower (not in Vim or Eclipse yet).
-But VS Code covers a large portion of developers, and JetBrains support means it will soon cover that segment too.
+But VS Code covers a large portion of developers, and JetBrains support covers that segment as well.

 Summary: Sourcegraph Cody is a powerful AI coding assistant that shines in knowledge of large, enterprise codebases.
 Integrated with Sourcegraph’s code search, it provides code completions and an AI helper that can reference and cite your entire repository history.
 For enterprises, its major advantage is that it can be self-hosted and configured to run with local AI models for offline use.
 This allows usage in air-gapped environments, albeit with some trade-off in raw model strength unless the enterprise invests in running very large models internally.
 Cody supports a wide range of languages (basically any language in your codebase, since it treats them all as text to index) and is particularly useful for answering questions about how code is used or where things are defined, making it a great tool for onboarding new developers or navigating legacy systems.
 With Sourcegraph Cody, even teams in high-security environments can leverage AI assistance, keeping all data on-prem.
 It essentially brings an “internal Stack Overflow + Copilot” to the enterprise, respecting your permissions and privacy.